KeenThera/SECSE/README.md

 ![plot](docs/platform.jpg)

 Chemical space exploration is a major task of the hit-finding process during the pursuit of novel chemical entities.
-Compared with other screening technologies, computational de novo design has become a popular approach to overcome the limitation of current chemical libraries.
+Compared with other screening technologies, computational _de novo_ design has become a popular approach to overcome the limitation of current chemical libraries.
 Here, we reported a de novo design platform named systemic evolutionary chemical space explorer (SECSE).
 The platform was conceptually inspired by fragment-based drug design, that miniaturized a “lego-building” process within the pocket of a certain target.
 The key of virtual hits generation was then turned into a computational search problem.
 To enhance search and optimization, human intelligence and deep learning were integrated.
-Application of SECSE against PHGDH, proved its potential in finding novel and diverse small molecules that are attractive starting points for further validation.
+SECSE has the potential in finding novel and diverse small molecules that are attractive starting points for further validation.

 ### Tutorials and Usage